Home » Ear, Nose and Throat Surgery

 What to expect afterwards

 The procedure is not very painful but I do recommend regular paracetamol (Calpol) for 24-48 hours afterwards.
-If you think your child is still unsettled, I am happy for you to give some junior Ibuprofen (Nurofen).
 Children may seem a bit more blocked up initially because of some swelling and may also say that their throat is sore.
 This will settle in a few days.

 I ask you to keep your child away from other children (except for brothers and sisters) for the rest of the week.
 This is to prevent infection at the site where the adenoids have been removed.